jchburmester/pomodoro/README.md

 1. Miro Board: create diagram to show training / logging pipeline.
 [Marlena]
 2. Draft overleaf report
-3. Get GPU logging running
+3. Get GPU logging running [Max]
-4. Input error when trying to train
-5. Discuss epoch setting (especially in weight pruning since this seems to be a special case?)
+4. Debugging Cutmix Mixup [Christian]
-6. Commenting + Code Cleaning + Function descriptions
+5. Commenting + Code Cleaning + Function descriptions
-7. analysis.py file to be continued.
+6. analysis.py file to be continued.
 Requires training logs to do so.
 Idea for the last lines of the file would be to delete all files on the run folders to ensure a fresh start during consecutive training.
+[Christian]
+7. Loss und Accurarcy Logging [Max]
 8. Once step 7 is done, amend shell pipeline.
 9. Discuss arguments of shell file.
+10. Fix util function subfolder runs [Marlena]
+11. Pdf report for best runs and visualisations for winner.
+Use #borb package for pdf creation.
+[Marlena]

 !!!
 UTILS NEEDED !!!: